 Ok, so far that is easy, but here is the point: there are two sides to everything, opposites are identical in nature yet different in degree…

 It took my mind and me a while to accept that as a fact.

 I could write millions of words – maybe this won’t change anything.
 Once you allow your mind to open to that very ancient principles something deep will happen.
 It can’t be described by mind or logic – you simply have to feel it, you simply have to EXPERIENCE IT.
 And so it happened.

-I could say “I wrote this song” – but the truth is: it came to me as an insight.
+I normally would say “I wrote this song” – but the truth is: it came to me as an insight.
 It was the beginning of 2012, as a wonderful gift.
 The words, the meanings, the sayings – they all showed up as somebody or something gently called me saying: “Hey!
 Wake up!
 It is time now.
 Just do it.”
-Now I know that it was THE DIVINE waking me up and giving me the task – or shall I say the mission? – to bring this to the world.
+Now I know that it was THE DIVINE – or whatever you would like to call it – waking me up and giving me the task – or shall I say “the mission”? – to bring this to the world.

 DIFFERENT CULTURES – ONE MEANING

 It was like a puzzle when I found one saying from the Lakota Indians: Mitakuye Oyasin – which means: “we are all related”.

 If you look into the Christian Bible, you’ll find